Chinese, Philippine ships collide in South China Sea – DW – 08/19/2024

 In July, China and the Philippines reached a "provisional arrangement" aimed at ending maritime confrontations near the Second Thomas Shoal, allowing Manila to resupply the atoll.

-The Philippines deliberately ran aground the Sierra Madre ship on the Second Tomas Shoal in 1999 in order to assert Malina's sovereignty over the area.
-Filipino troops are stationed on the shipwreck.
+The Philippines deliberately ran aground the Sierra Madre ship on the Second Tomas Shoal in 1999 in order to assert Manila's sovereignty over the area.
+Filipino troops are stationed on the shipwreck and require regular resupply.

 Earlier this month, the Philippines held joint naval exercizes with the United States, Canada and Australia in the South China Sea.
 Days later, the Philippines held its first ever joint drills with Vietnam despite the two countries' conflicting claims over the Spratly Islands.